tony-albanese/ci-project-4/README.md

 ## Admin Panel
 There is an admin panel which users with the correct privileges (superusers), can see and manipulate all of the data in the site.
-> As a adminstrator, I can login with privileges so that moderate all content on the site.
+> As a administrator, I can login with privileges so that moderate all content on the site.

 ## allauth authentication
 When the user navigates to the site, they are given a chance to login if they already have an account and to sign up if they do not.